Emadk789/PitchPerfect/README.md

 You will make an iPhone app that will allow users to record their voice and will then modulate the recorded audio to sound like a Chipmunk or Darth Vader.
 This app will also let the user speed up or slow down the rate of playback, and experience fun echo and reverb effects.

-# What I learned in this project
+# What I applied in this project

 > - Create a new project from existing iOS app templates
 > - Add buttons, images, labels and create user interfaces for the app using the Storyboard